Habitat Assessments

 Habitat Assessments Using Drones

 At Gotham Bat Conservancy, we work to protect and preserve bat populations by ensuring they have safe and suitable habitats.
-Habitat assessments are a crucial part of this mission, allowing us to identify and advocate for the protection of areas that are essential for bats, particularly during their active summer months.
+Habitat assessments conducted by our Urban Bat Lab are a crucial part of this mission, allowing us to identify and advocate for the protection of areas that are essential for bats, particularly during their active summer months.

 Why Use Drones?